twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 ------

 The commentary interpreted a wife to anyone of the 20 kinds of wives.
 For majority of people, this is not the case.
 A man with many wives and women is indulgent in sexual pleasures which is low, ignoble and not leading to mental and physical well-being.
-The Buddha taught Siṅgāla as how a husband should attend upon his wife in the Siṅgālavada Sutta, which will be mentioned latter.
+The Buddha taught Siṅgāla as how a husband should attend upon his wife in the Siṅgālavada Sutta, which will be mentioned later.
 Another way of maintaining the relationship was mentioned in the Aṅguttara Nikāya, Book IV.

 This was called the four ways of sustaining relationship (saṅgaha-vatthu) between people.
 These were: ① giving (Dāna), ② endearing speech (peyyavajja), ③ beneficient conduct (atthacariyā) and ④ impartiality (samānattatā).
 These four ways also can be called causes for popularity.